Skip to main content

 • SIGNED endpoints require an additional parameter, signature, to be sent in the query string or request body.

-• Please consult the examples below on how to compute signature, depending on which API key type you are using.
+Please consult SIGNED request example (HMAC), SIGNED request example (RSA), and SIGNED request example (Ed25519) on how to compute signature, depending on which API key type you are using.

 Timing security